dgopstein/atom-finder/README.md

  * Traversing version histories through git
  * Parsing commit logs for bug/patch IDs

+## Project Structure Overview

+The majority of interesting files in this project are located in the top-level `src` directory.
+Secondarily, test files are in located `test` and jars in `resources`.
+Under `src` there are several important directories:

+* `atom_finder` - Clojure files for parsing C/C++ files and searching for atoms
+* `analysis` - R files for statistically analyzing the results of clojure
+* `conf` - Configuration variables to customize each runtime environment

 ## Working with Clojure

 This project is primariy written in Clojure(JVM), and uses many Java libraries.